How To Change Your Age in Bumble

 It’s unclear if Facebook checks these requests manually or uses a bot to do the work.
 Regardless, the change will take at least 24 hours to occur.
-However, you will not receive a notification when the age change request has been approved.
+You will not receive a notification when the age change request has been approved so you have to keep logging in to check.
 Note that Facebook does not allow you to change your age often – so you might be stuck with whatever you change it to.

 Once you have changed your age in Facebook, the changes should be reflected in Bumble.
 However, for some people this does not happen.
 If your age change is not reflected on Bumble within a few days, send an email to [email protected] explaining your circumstances.
 Note that any changes they make will likely be permanent, so you should not contact them unless you absolutely need to change your age.

 If they fail to respond, you may need to delete your Bumble account and create a new one in order for the app to pick up on your new age.

 How to Change Your Age in Bumble – Manual Signup

 If you signed up for Bumble with a phone number, then when you went through the signup process they just asked you for your birthday.

 Here’s the bad news: once you’ve put that date in there, it’s in there and you cannot change by yourself.

 Here’s the good news: you can send a message to Bumble and ask them to change your age.
 The email address is [email protected] – just let them know you got your age wrong at signup and they will fix you right up.
 Do note that they’re not going to let you play games with this; if today you’re 30 and tomorrow you’re 40 and Wednesday you’re 30 again…good luck getting that second change put through.

 Age and dating – Tell the truth or not?

 Now for an even bigger question than how to change your age: If you’re one of those people who is changing your age to make it appear that you are older or younger than you actually are, is this a good idea?